• Art magazine

 Stone, marble, wood, and even cast concrete are all susceptible to environmental erosion.
 Outdoor statues exposed to the elements during the harshest months are at the mercy of the weather.
 Moisture in the form of rain, snow, and our damp winter environment is the most formidable enemy of masonry and wood.

-Stone, marble, wood and even cast concrete are all susceptible to environmentalization
+Stone, marble, wood, and even cast concrete are all susceptible to environmental erosion

-Stone, marble, wood and even cast concrete are all susceptible to environmentalization
+Stone, marble, wood, and even cast concrete are all susceptible to environmental erosion.

-Materials such as stone, wood or ceramic are particularly sensitive, but metal sculptures can also develop rust stains if they are not treated properly.
+Materials such as stone, wood or ceramics are particularly sensitive in this regard, but metal sculptures can also develop rust stains if they are not treated properly.

-Bronze figures also need special care in winter.
+Bronze figures also require special care in winter.

 Please remember that while resin and artificial stone are durable and long-lasting, nature can be more powerful.
 A little maintenance and care will ensure that your investment in garden statues continues to bear fruit for years to come .

-With the right preparation and care, outdoor statues can withstand even long winters, extremely bad weather and icy temperatures
+With proper preparation and care, outdoor statues can withstand even long winters, extremely bad weather, and freezing temperatures

-With the right preparation and care, outdoor statues can even long winters, extremely bad weather and freezing temperatures.
+With proper preparation and care, outdoor statues can withstand even long winters, extremely bad weather, and freezing temperatures.

 Photo by Dieter K @dieter_muenchen, via Unsplash